Brownster/yt-to-jellyfin/README.md

 from the next episode number, keeping your library current without re-downloading existing files.

+You can also enable an automated scheduler that periodically checks all registered playlists.
+When `UPDATE_CHECKER_ENABLED` (or `update_checker.enabled` in `config.yml`) is set to `true`, Tubarr runs a background task every `UPDATE_CHECKER_INTERVAL` minutes to look for new videos and queue the downloads automatically.
+These options are available in the **Settings** page of the web interface.

 ### Docker

 The Docker container will automatically start the web interface on port 8000.
 You can access it at http://localhost:8000.